blockscout/blockscout-rs/smart-contract-verifier/README.md

 + [smart-contract-verifier](./smart-contract-verifier) - implements actual verification logic as a library and exposes an interface to be used by the transport layer;
 + A transport layer that implements some APIs over the service ([smart-contract-verifier-http](./smart-contract-verifier-http/)).

 For now, only REST API over HTTP is available as the transport layer.
-However, the transport protocol is not limited to our implementation, and you could implement your own APIs using [smart-contract-verifier](./smart-contract-verifier) library crate.
+However, the transport protocol is not limited to our implementation, and you could implement your own APIs using the library crate.

 ## Build
 There are several ways to run the service discussed below.